webqit/webqit-community.docs/webflo/README.md

 ---
 icon: app-indicator
-desc: The universal JavaScript framework for Web, Mobile, and API Backends.
-One tool for every step of the way - from development, to deployment, to continous delivery.
+desc: The universal JavaScript framework for Web, Mobile, and API Backends; one tool for every step of the way - from development, to deployment, to continous delivery.
 desc2: Start on a clean slate, in zero-abstraction, zero-config, and zero-dependency.
 Develop and deploy anything from a simple <code>'Hello World!'</code> to rich web and mobile experiences.
 categories: Featured, Frameworks
 tags: Web, Mobile, API Backends, Dev Server, Production Server, GIT Workflow